(Tap footnote number to read it; tap up arrow (↑) to scroll back up to verse. Old Testament quotations/allusions are underlined.)

 - Is someone among you suffering hardship?
 Let him pray.
 Is someone cheerful?
 Let him sing.

 - Is someone among you sick?
-Let him summon the elders of the church and let them pray over him, anointing him with oil in the name of the Lord,
+Let him summon the elders of the church and let them pray over him, having anointed him with oil in the name of the Lord,

 - and the prayer of faith will save the man who is sick, and the Lord will raise him up; and if he has committed sins, it will be forgiven him.